 freshness enhancing the power

-Found right in the middle of the Faugères appellation, our vineyards cover just over 18 hectares on the foothills of the Cévennes looking down on the village of Laurens.
-The vines, lying in an ideal spot at an altitude of 180 metres, are between 30 and 60 years old and naturally produce low yields.
+Nestling in the heart of the Faugères appellation, our vineyards cover just over 23 hectares on the foothills of the Cévennes overlooking the village of Laurens.
+The vines, planted at an ideal altitude of 180 metres, are between 30 and 60 years old and naturally produce low yields.

 The soil is predominantly Laurens-Cabrières sandstone schist, a neighbouring type to the Faugères hills soils.
 This soil type is of fragile structure, slightly acidic and can be difficult for the vines and which, when associated to adapted cultivation methods provides excellent balance for the vines.

 The 2019 vintage started with unseasonally heavy rains in October and November 2018, followed by a rather dry winter which was quite mild from February onwards.
 The summer was very hot with a temperature record of 46°C on Friday 28th June and remained very dry until the beginning of the harvest.
 These conditions had quite an impact on the fruit: the whites retained wonderful aromatic freshness, the Syrah berries stayed small and therefore needed a high level of control during extraction.
 The Grenache, which is well adapted to our Mediterranean climate, resisted well.
 The welcome rains on 18, 19 and 20 September allowed the Carignan and Mourvèdre to ripen evenly.

 Double Cordon de Royat trellising for Syrah and Mourvèdre, traditional goblet pruning for the Grenache.
 Yield was from 25 to 30 hl/ha depending on the parcel.

 Hand harvesting with sorting of the ripest grapes in the vineyard (between 12 September and 2 October).